Ankara, Turkey

 Vegetarian Restaurants

 Despite its meat-centric reputation, Ankara also has several vegetarian-friendly options.
 You can enjoy cheese börek or vegan spinach börek as a snack or part of breakfast.
-For a more substantial meal, try ezogelin çorbası, a lentil soup with rice and bulgur; poğaça; potato gözleme; barbunya pilaki, Turkish-style borlotti beans; or falafel.
-Additionally, tourists can find in Ankara only vegetarian cafes, restaurants, and bars such as Junk Vegan, Gabo Kitchen, and Terradan Vegan Pub & Mutfak.
+For a more substantial meal, try ezogelin çorbası, a lentil soup with rice and bulgur; poğaça; potato gözleme; barbunya pilaki, a Turkish-style borlotti beans; or falafel.
+Additionally, tourists can find purely vegetarian cafes, restaurants, and bars in Ankara, such as Junk Vegan, Gabo Kitchen, and Terradan Vegan Pub & Mutfak.

 Coffee Houses, Bakeries, and Patisseries

-The Turkish coffee culture is recognized by UNESCO as an Intangible Cultural Heritage.
-Coffee houses in Ankara are popular gathering spots where people from diverse backgrounds converge to socialize, relax, and engage in conversations.
+UNESCO recognises the Turkish coffee culture as an Intangible Cultural Heritage.
+Coffee houses in Ankara are popular gathering spots where people from diverse backgrounds converge to socialise, relax, and engage in conversations.
 Bakeries are celebrated for their masterful creations of baklava and börek, where each pastry, with its delicate layers and rich fillings, tells a story of tradition, history, and artistry.

 City Transport in Ankara